Skip to guide navigation Skip to guide content

 • Minimum requirements for WCAG conformance

-The more similar two different colours are in terms of brightness, the harder it can be to tell them apart.
-This is especially true for people with low vision or colour blindness, but can apply to everybody in certain situations, such as sun glare.
+The closer two colours are in terms of their brightness, the harder it can be to tell them apart.
+This is especially true for people with low vision and/or colour blindness, but can apply to anyone in certain situations, such as a screen affected by sun glare.

 To ensure that text and images can be perceived, the Web Content Accessibility Guidelines (WCAG) specify minimum levels of colour contrast.
-Text requires a greater contrast level than images, but images of text must be treated as if they were text, unless purely decorative.
+Text requires a greater contrast level than non-text items (e.g. images, borders on form inputs, bars on a chart) but images of text must be treated as if they were text, unless purely decorative.

-Part of our design and development process at Studio 24 is to choose accessible colour combinations for your website, but it is useful to know how to check for colour contrast issues, especially if you create or commission your own graphics.
+Part of our design and development process at Studio 24 is to choose accessible colour combinations for your website, but it’s useful to know how to check colour contrast, especially if you create or commission your own graphics.

 How to check colour contrast